jif078/ECE285/README.md

 Requirements
 ============
-Install package 'matplotlib ' a s follow :
+Install package 'matplotlib ' as follow :
 $ pip install -- user matplotlib

-Install package 'scipy ' a s follow :
+Install package 'scipy ' as follow :
 $ pip install -- user scipy

-Install package 'PIL ' a s follow :
+Install package 'PIL ' as follow :
 $ pip install -- user pillow

-Install package 'tensorflow ' a s follow :
+Install package 'tensorflow ' as follow :
 $ pip install -- user tensorflow

 To use the VGG modude users need to download the pretrained matrix "imagenet-vgg-verydeep-19.mat".
 The file is big(510Mb), so we will attach it along with the project in the email.
 Please download the matrix in your module before running the code